-In 2018, all monitored tributaries depict the highest daily average temperatures during early August, followed by a drop in temperature (Figure 14).
+In 2019, all monitored tributaries depict the highest daily average temperatures during early August, followed by a drop in temperature (Figure 14).
 These water temperatures correlate with high ambient air temperatures in early August.
-Spring temperatures at all tributary sites were similar to drought years of 2013 and 2014, but most notably at Salmon and Scott River.
-Peak summer temperatures were also similar to drought years (Figures 15 - 17).
+The Scott and Salmon Rivers had lower overall temperatures than the previous 5 years which were predominately drought years (Figures 16 - 17).

 Figure 14.
-Daily average water temperature for Scott, Shasta, and Salmon Rivers, 2018.
+Daily average water temperature for Scott, Shasta, and Salmon Rivers, 2019.

 Figure 15.
-Daily average water temperatures for the Shasta River from 2012-2018.
+Daily average water temperatures for the Shasta River from 2013-2019.

 Figure 16.
-Daily average water temperatures for the Scott River from 2012-2018.
+Daily average water temperatures for the Scott River from 2013-2019.

 Figure 17.
-Daily average water temperatures for the Salmon River from 2012-2018.
+Daily average water temperatures for the Salmon River from 2013-2019.